dotnet/MQTTnet/README.md

 ### Client

 * Communication via TCP (+TLS) or WS (WebSocket) supported
-* Included core _MqttClient_ with low level functionality
+* Included core _LowLevelMqttClient_ with low level functionality
 * Also included _ManagedMqttClient_ which maintains the connection and subscriptions automatically.
 Also application messages are queued and re-scheduled for higher QoS levels automatically.
 * Rx support (via another project)
 * Compatible with Microsoft Azure IoT Hub